 My background is in environmental science, and I have been doing research on urban systems in the context of climate change mitigation, exploring ways to increase the energy efficiency of the urban environment through low carbon energy and transport systems.
 New technologies are one solution, but we need to keep in mind that all new technologies are competing with the current system.
 This means we need to take a broader perspective, looking at the intersection of technology performance and human decision-making.
 The multi-disciplinary nature of my research fits well with the environmental and sustainability agenda of urban system planning and the goals of this program.

-Dr. Martino Tran is assistant professor in Environmental Systems Science at the School of Community and Regional Planning, Faculty of Applied Science.
+Dr. Martino Tran is associate professor in Environmental Systems Science at the School of Community and Regional Planning, Faculty of Applied Science.
 He is a Canada Research Chair (T2) nominee in Urban Systems and an instructor in the Master of Engineering Leadership in Urban Systems program.
 Dr. Tran is a former Oxford Martin Fellow and a visiting research associate at the Environmental Change Institute (ECI), University of Oxford.
-He is broadly interested in applying environmental systems and engineering sciences for tackling societal challenges in energy and sustainability, and assessing the long-term performance of urban systems and technologies.
+He is broadly interested in applying environmental systems and engineering sciences for tackling societal challenges in energy and sustainability and assessing the long-term performance of urban systems and technologies.